Senate, governor races lead in Tennessee election

 The votes of women could be key.

 Republican U.S. Rep Marsha Blackburn hopes to foil the Democrats' efforts and become the first female U.S. senator in Tennessee history.
-But Democratic former Gov. Phil Bredesen is hoping female voters side with him.
+But Democratic former Gov. Phil Bredesen is hoping female voters turn the tide in his favor.

-Polling suggests women have been slow to embrace Blackburn.
+Polling has shown women to be slow to embrace Blackburn, a stark gender divide during a time that's been described as the year of the female voter.
 Polls range from showing the race is still a tossup to Blackburn having a lead.

-The Senate race has broken previous Tennessee spending records, hitting a whopping $85 million so far.
+The seat came open when Republican incumbent U.S. Sen. Bob Corker announced his retirement, with the 51-49 Republican majority hanging in balance.
+The competitiveness over the open seat has led to campaign spending records in Tennessee.
+A whopping $85 million has already been spent from the candidates and outside groups, by the closing days of the campaign.

+The race became so high-profile that even pop superstar Taylor Swift, who got her career start in Nashville, broke her political silence by going on Instagram to endorse Bredesen and encourage people to vote.

 Meanwhile, Republican businessman Bill Lee and former Nashville Mayor Karl Dean are vying to succeed term-limited Republican Gov. Bill Haslam.